-2016-2017 BUDGET CONTRIBUTION BREAKDOWN
+BUDGET CONTRIBUTION BREAKDOWN

-Cities and Towns \$ 371,896
+Cities and Towns \$ 444,758

-County \$ 371,896
+County \$ 444,758

 Asset Forfeiture \$ 307,117

+Interdepartmental

-Interdepartmental (County) \$ 7,800
+(County) \$ 7,800

 Cal-Met \$ 120,000

-Total \$ 1,170,909
+Total \$ 1,324,433

 The budgeting of Asset Forfeiture money for the Service and Supplies has been problematic recently.
 Although a significant amount of seized assets goes through the forfeiture process in both the Sate and Federal systems, when any monies will be received is unpredictable.
 The last fiscal year and this current fiscal year have been lean on distribution of funds.
 As of this date, the Sheriff has provided a bridge-loan to make last fiscal year's budget whole.
 The same may be true for this fiscal year's budget.
-The loan(s) comes with the stipulation that, when asset forfeiture money is received, the Sheriff will be paid back first for the money he has loaned the MCTF.
+The loan(s) comes with the stipulation that, when asset forfeiture money is received, the Sheriff's Office will be paid back first for the money it has loaned the MCTF.